Isabella-Mitchell/lonely-house/README.md

   - I have used Bootstrap classes throughout my project, including for layout utilities and cards.
 I sourced code from the Bootstrap documentation when building the navbar, image carousels, and dropdowns.
 These were sourced through the [Bootstrap documentation](https://getbootstrap.com/docs/4.6/getting-started/introduction/)

 ### Bootstrap Datepicker:
-  - I refferred to [Bootstrap Datepicker documentation](https://bootstrap-datepicker.readthedocs.io/en/latest/markup.html#date-range) for the initial set up of my Bootstrap Date Picker
+  - I referred to [Bootstrap Datepicker documentation](https://bootstrap-datepicker.readthedocs.io/en/latest/markup.html#date-range) for the initial set up of my Bootstrap Date Picker

 ### Stack Overflow:
   I used and/ or referenced code from the following Stack Overflow articles.
 Most relate to my datepicker and filters scripts.